infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

  2. add any additional support needed for derivative evaluation,
  3. expand any measures according to their underlying numerical representation using transcribed infinite variables as appropriate,
  4. replace any remaining infinite variables/derivatives with transcribed variables supported over each unique combination of the underlying parameter supports,
  5. replace any remaining infinite constraints with transcribed ones supported over all the unique support combinations stemming from the infinite parameters they depend on,
- 6. and add on the transcripted versions of the auxiliary derivative evaluation equations.
+ 6. and add on the transcribed versions of the auxiliary derivative evaluation equations.

 For example, let's consider a space-time optimization problem of the form: